Contemporary-Physicslab/Demolab/book/book/4 thermodynamics/4B heat and the first law/4B60 Mechanical Equivalent of Heat/4B6003 Dropping Lead Shot/4B6003 Dropping Lead Shot.md

 ## Aim

- *  To show an example of energy conversion.
+ *  To demonstrate the mechanical equivalent of heat.

 ## Subjects